Article updated 6/9/2023

 You can choose units that work in individual rooms or for your whole home.
 There are also a variety of technological processes that make an air purifier effective.
 Here is a brief overview that will empower you to make a choice as you buy an air purifier for fires or air purifiers for smoke.

 Modern air purifiers usually use one or more air purification processes.
 The best air purification methods should include one or more of the following:

 HEPA: HEPA filters capture contaminants down to a very small size.
 This is a physical process.
 HEPA filters will trap the small particles of smoke and pollution emitted by wildfires.
 It’s an important step but probably not sufficient by itself.
 The best air purifier for smoke will combine HEPA with some other processes.

 Ionic air purifiers: ionization gets a bad rap because people associate it with “ozone.”
-In fact, this cold plasma technology is something else entirely.
+In fact, this cold plasma technology is crucial for the best air purification.
 Blanketing your room or home in both positive and negative ions, this sophisticated process eliminates volatile organic compounds (VOCs) and other particulates from the air.
 Ionic air purifiers transform indoor air quality and do so very effectively.
-Tap here to learn more about the technology behind these processes and Air Oasis’ patented Bi-Polar units.
+Tap here to learn more about the technology behind these processes.

 Air Purifier for Smoke: Size and Models